 - Consider purchasing a kerosene heater.
 Make sure it is legal in your area.

-What to Prepare Before….Days Before
+What to Prepare for a winter storm Before it happens….Days Before

 - Fill your gas tank.
 This will keep the fuel line from freezing.